General Casorati inequalities and implications for Riemannian maps and Riemannian submersions: General Casorati inequalities and implications for Riemannian maps

 \subsection{Implications for Riemannian maps to generalized Sasakian space forms}

 In this subsection, we obtain Casorati inequalities for Riemannian maps whose target spaces are generalized Sasakian space forms $\left({M_2}^{m_2}\left(c_{1}, c_{2}, c_{3}\right), \phi_2, \xi_2, \eta_2, g_{2}\right)$ using the general inequalities obtained in Subsection \ref{subsec_2_1}.
 As corollaries of this subsection, we also obtain Casorati inequalities for Riemannian maps whose target spaces are Sasakian, Kenmotsu, cosymplectic, and almost $C(\alpha)$ space forms.
-Remarkably, we also verify these inequalities with the known Casorati inequalities for Riemannian maps whose target spaces are Sasakian space forms.
-In this case, for any ${\cal Z}\in \Gamma (TM_2)$, we write
+Remarkably, we also verify these inequalities with the known Casorati inequalities for Riemannian maps whose target spaces are Sasakian and Kenmotsu space forms.\\